HMS Bulwark (1899): Memorials

 A memorial to those lost on Bulwark and the minelayer (also lost in an accidental explosion) was erected at the Dockyard Church, Sheerness, in 1921.
 It was dedicated by Archdeacon Charles Ingles, the Chaplain of the Fleet, and unveiled by Admiral Hugh Evan-Thomas, Commander-in-Chief, The Nore.
 Victims of both ships are also commemorated on the Naval War Memorial at Southsea.
 Another memorial was placed in Woodlands Road Cemetery, Gillingham, Kent, as part of the Naval Burial Ground.

-There is a memorial stained glass window to one victim of the explosion in the church at Little Marlow, Lieutenant Edward Terence Doyne Finch, 1887-1914.